 Progress is measured against the dog’s actual behavior, not against a timeline.
 If something is not working, we review why that may be happening.
 A plan that is not producing results needs reviewed.
 Progress or lack of it tells me something about the dog’s level of cooperation or the handler’s mechanics that I may not have had, and we adapt accordingly.

 Sessions are not passive.
 You may be handling the dog on camera, taking instruction in real time, making adjustments while I watch.
 The feedback loop is immediate.
 If your timing is off, you hear it in the moment.
-If the dog’s response tells me something new, the we adjust in the moment.
+If the dog’s response tells me something new, then we adjust in the moment.
 This is private coaching, not a lecture.

 What You Actually Need